 Receiving Support from Hillsdale College

-Hillsdale College’s K-12 team reviews applications on a semi-annual basis.
-For more information, email us at [email protected]
+Hillsdale College’s K-12 team reviews applications on an annual basis with applications due in July.
+For more information, email us at [email protected].